rougeth/bottery/docs/views.rst

 Writing Views
 =============

+When you receive a message on your Bottery bot you should define a pattern that will expect a view as the response parameter.
+Here we are going to talk a little bit on how you can define your view.

 Defining a new response
 ^^^^^^^^^^^^^^^^^^^^^^^

-On the patterns file, you should define the messages you aim to receive and functions to return it.
-By default, there is a `pong` function, there will return a string `pong`.
-Define a new function called `hello`:
+On the `patterns.py` file, you should define the messages you aim to receive and functions to return it.
+You can create a new function called `hello` that will return a string:

 .. code-block:: py